tis-innovation-park/tm-vmm/doc/create-virtual.md

-# Creating a virtual machine
+# Creating virtual machines
-Follow the normal procedure, as described in the VirtualBox manual, on how to create a new virtual machine.

 ## Creating a VirtualBox machine with Ubuntu 12.10

-Below we provide settings for creating a Virtualbox machine for Ubuntu 12.10.
+Basically you should follow the normal procedure, as described in the VirtualBox manual, on how to create a new virtual machine.
+However we provide a guide below to make this easier.
 You can choose to use our settings or change some at your will.

-Note: If you’re on a Ubuntu system you might have to add your user to the vboxusers group.
+**Note:** *If you’re on a Ubuntu system you might have to add your user to the vboxusers group.*

 ### Name and operating system